 • Organization must be a 501(c)(3) charitable organization as classified by the IRS.

-• Organization and projects/programs must be located in Ada, Elmore or Gem counties.
+• Organization and projects/programs must be located in Ada County, Boise County, Elmore County, Gem County, or the Four Rivers region.

 • Grant-related projects/programs must address long term benefits and/or impact for a significant number of people, with preference given to those offering housing related needs.

-• The RCF does not fund organizations located outside Ada, Elmore, and Gem County, general operating expenses, denominational education, travel or lodging expenses, or individual/team sponsorships.
+• The RCF does not fund organizations located outside BRR’s jurisdiction, general operating expenses, denominational education, travel or lodging expenses, or individual/team sponsorships.

 Required Documentation for Application: